Lina-Maatouk/March-Madness/README.md

 - Below is a screenshot of what the app looks like, the url for the app can be found right here: https://kacpercebula.shinyapps.io/MarchMadnessBracket/

 <img width="1430" alt="Screen Shot 2023-03-26 at 7 31 39 PM" src="https://user-images.githubusercontent.com/113058755/227815421-63370231-11b2-4d5c-b9e0-0b2d7a04dcd1.png">

+- This app was achieved by using Luke's top performers data frame with the overall strength value as a rating to base calculations for the teams.
+ - Making a generate_bracket function allowed me to allow the user to generate a new bracket whenever they'd like.
+Also, using randomized offsets to add or subtract from the rating allowed there to be upsets.
+Another point worthy note is adding grouping allowed there to be accurate team match ups.
+For example, 1-16 and 8-9 Seeds verse each other in this app as well as the official March Madness tournament
+ - Overall, this app gives the user an idea of what teams to choose when making their bracket.
+It uses real world calcuations and data to make it's decisions and leave it up to probability for upsets.
+It may possibly create the perfect bracket without anyone ever knowing.